Cisco-Talos/clamav-documentation/src/manual/Installing/Docker.md

 ## Building the ClamAV image

-While it is recommended to pull the image from our [Docker Hub registry](https://hub.docker.com/r/clamav/clamav), some may want to build the image locally instead.
-All that is needed is:
+While it is recommended to pull the image from our [Docker Hub registry](https://hub.docker.com/u/clamav/clamav), some may want to build the image locally instead.

+To do this, you will need to get the  `Dockerfile` and the supporting `scripts/` directory from the [clamav-docker Git repository](https://github.com/Cisco-Talos/clamav-docker/tree/main/clamav).
+Be sure to select the correct one for this ClamAV release.

+> _Tip_: For unreleased ClamAV versions, such as when building from the `main` git branch, you should select the files from the `clamav-dockere/clamav/unstable/<distro>` directory.

+Place the `Dockerfile` and `scripts/` directory in the ClamAV source directory.
+Then you can build the image.
+For example, run:
 ```bash
 docker build --tag "clamav:TICKET-123" .
 ```